 Can I Calculate My Own Score Based on the Number of Correct Answers?

 Sorry, this doesn’t work.
 Remember, the exam is weighted and scaled.
-Each question is not worth the same amount of points.
+Therefore, each question is not worth the same amount of points.
 You can’t simply tally up the number of answers you think you got right to see if you passed.
 It doesn’t work that way.

 How are CPA Exam Questions Weighted?

 The AICPA uses the Item Response Theory to analyze data from past candidates.
-This data allows them to categorize more difficult and less difficult questions.
+Essentially, this data allows them to categorize more difficult and less difficult questions.
 More difficult questions are weighted higher and less difficult questions are weighted lower.

 How do You Score on BEC with Written Communication?